By the age of one, 10% of babies will develop a food allergy.

-ORIGINS has several sub-projects exploring allergy development within the cohort, with a focus on nutritional strategies for allergy prevention.
+ORIGINS has several sub-projects exploring allergy development within the cohort and possible translation of these findings, with a focus on nutritional strategies for allergy prevention.

 Does the amount of eggs and peanuts a mother eats during pregnancy and breastfeeding have an influence on whether her baby will develop an egg or peanut food allergy?